-The Innovation Certificate program is designed for students whose interests and abilities are in entrepreneurship, innovative product design, and transformative technical products and services.
-The program consists of a set of courses that have been designed to encourage students to become more innovative and to generate ideas that have the potential to be breakthrough new products.
-These courses can be integrated into the typical students' curriculum.
-The courses and experiences for the students involved in this certificate program will include:
+The Innovation Certificate is designed for students whose interests and abilities are in entrepreneurship, innovative product design, and transformative technical products and services.
+The certificate consists of a set of courses that have been designed to encourage students to become more innovative and to generate ideas that have the potential to be breakthrough new products.
+These courses can be integrated into the typical student's curriculum.

 Students who wish to apply for the Innovation Certificate program must apply during their Freshman or Sophomore year.

 - TE 250: High Tech Ventures: From Idea to Enterprise - This class examines the fundamentals of technology entrepreneurship and addresses critical areas of the entrepreneurship process.
 (2 hrs.)

 - TE 401: Developing Breakthrough Projects - Project-based exploration with teams of students working together in a large innovation and entrepreneurial context.
 (2 hrs.)